suyash-chintawar/Fake-Currency-Detection-System/README.md

 	- Average and Maximum Similarity score (SSIM score) of each feature
 	- Status of each feature (Pass/ Fail)

+## Purpose
+This project has been developed as a mini project under the course IT204 - Signals and Systems.

+## Contributors
+- Aprameya Dash (191IT209)
+- Suyash Chintawar (191IT109)
+- Maheshwari Mihir Premjibhai (191IT129)
+- Kunal Singh Lohiya (191IT128)

 ## That's all
 That's all about this project, folks!